 The seafood is pure satisfaction: shrimp from Vinaròs, a city on the coast between Barcelona and Valencia; mussels from the Ebro Delta; prawns from Palamós; cañaíllas (Bolinus brandaris); and hairy crabs, clams, razor-clams, oysters and barnacles from the Galician rocky coast.

-The menu also includes Mediterranean rice dishes, from basic seafood paella to arroz a banda (rice with fish on the side) and lobster rice.
-If you want to eat like a regular, order the Caldo Gallego, a comforting vegetable and pork soup with greens, potatoes, carrots, lard and bacon or chorizo, or the always-exquisite kokotchas (cod cheeks, a Basque specialty).
+The menu also includes Mediterranean rice dishes, from basic seafood paella to arroz a banda (rice cooked in fish broth) and lobster rice.
+If you want to eat like a regular, order the caldo gallego, a comforting soup made with rapini, potatoes, chorizo and pork meat, or the always-exquisite kokotchas (hake cheeks, a Basque specialty).
 Of course, there are a few specialties for meat lovers, including steak and entrecote.
 The wine list now includes a larger range of local wines.
 To finish off a meal, we recommend either oreja de fraile, a delicate baked dough made with lard and topped with anise liquor, or cañitas, puff pastry with custard inside – both are traditional Galician recipes.

 We can’t think of a better place to observe the steady beat of time and all the changes it brings than from the comfort of Carballeira, with a glass of Albariño wine and a seasonal seafood dish coming from the kitchen.